GeniusesOfSymfony/WebSocketBundle/Resources/docs/SessionSetup.md

         session_handler: 'session.handler.pdo'
         storage:
             driver: 'app.doctrine_cache.websocket' # The service which should be decorated
-            decorator: 'gos_web_socket.client_storage.doctrine.decorator' # The decorator to apply to the driver
+            decorator: 'gos_web_socket.client.driver.doctrine_cache' # The decorator to apply to the driver
 ```

 ### Using `symfony/cache` as a client storage driver